 The SpyFu Kombat tool compares sites to show which keywords they share.
 The flip side of that is when Kombat shows keywords your competitor ranks for that you don't.
-It's especially insightful when you are comparing multiple competitors at one time, because the "missing" keywords feel more important when other sites share them.
+It's especially insightful when you are comparing multiple competitors at one time, because the keywords you are "missing" feel more important when other relevant sites share them.

 In this SEO Keywords comparison, you are comparing sites 1-to-1.
 It's not meant to weed out keywords you're missing but instead to focus on what you can do with the keywords you share.
 Consider it a guidepost for actions to take so people find get to your page before getting to your competitor.

 New Metrics in the Results

 Using the "Compare to Your Site's Ranks" feature adds a new column to the result: